mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 there was only one Darrian race and culture.
 Moreover, it possessed technology rated at TL16 on the Imperial scale – better than the Imperium itself has managed to create to date.
-However, this was the Darrians’ undoing.
-They began to experiment on Tanis, Darrian’s sun, in –1000 and in –924 the star destabilized.
+However, this was the Darrians' undoing.
+They began to experiment on Tanis, Darrian's sun, in –1000 and in –924 the star destabilized.

 It is thought that the event known as Mahgiz, (Chaos, in the